laipn/company-fit/README.md

 "It's easy in this line of work to become superstitious: "this part of the system is risky -- let's not touch it."
 That’s a haunted graveyard.
 I will argue, I assume compellingly, that we should invade and re-consecrate any area that is showing signs of turning into a haunted graveyard." - John Reese (jtr)

 Not tearing down the fence leads to tech-debt, but tearing it down risks monetary or brand damage.
 The only safe option is to hire people who can understand **why** things were built the way they were.
 Only then can you make unimpeded progress.
+Thus most thsi doc consists of either singular complex *why* questions, or multiple *how* questions.
+Keep this in mind when coming up with a rubric scoring system.

 ### Interview methodologies